-1070 for the authentication of users.
+CCOW facilitates the sharing of the identity of a EUA authentication user but does not provide for the authentication of users.
 In order for the Context Manager and User Context Participant to participate in the EUA Profile it is required that the Client Authentication Agent supports the Authentication for User Option.
-This design provides the User Context Participant with a consistent and enterprise recognized user identity, but does not define access to the Kerberos credentials.
+This design provides the User Context Participant with a

+- 1075 consistent and enterprise recognized user identity, but does not define access to the Kerberos credentials.
 Future IHE profiles may address this limitation.
 Note that the Client Authentication Agent is the key actor when PSA and EUA are combined.
 See the use case outlined in Section 4.3.2.
-Applications that implement both the Client Authentication Agent and the User Context Participant shall support configurations where either actor is disabled.

-In any single user environment there shall be only one Client Authentication Agent for one user.
+Applications that implement both the Client Authentication Agent and the User Context Participant shall support configurations where either actor is disabled. - 1080 In any single user environment, there shall be only one Client Authentication Agent for one user.
 In a multi-user environment there shall not be more than one Client Authentication Agent per user.

-4.2 Enterprise User Authentication Integration Profile Options
+4.2 EUA Actor Options